 (1) Improve public safety efforts, especially for police and fire personnel, who most often contend with the dangerous situations manifested in vacant properties;

 (2) Monitor and administer this section; and

 (3) Repair, close or demolish a vacant structure as authorized

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2016 Regular Session

-The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
+The West Virginia Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.